-The 2021 Interim Financial Report of Macquarie Bank, which includes the unaudited financial statements of Macquarie Bank consolidated with its subsidiaries for the half year ended 30 September 2020 and the independent auditor's review report in respect of such financial statement, shall be deemed to be incorporated by reference in, and to form part of, this Base Prospectus.
+The 2022 Interim Financial Report of Macquarie Bank, which includes the unaudited interim Financial Report of Macquarie Bank consolidated with its subsidiaries for the half year ended 30 September 2021, and the Independent auditor's review report in respect of that Financial Report, shall be deemed to be incorporated by reference in, and to form part of, this Base Prospectus.

-The unaudited financial statements of Macquarie Bank consolidated with its subsidiaries for the half year ended 30 September 2019 and 30 September 2020 includes the Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Changes in Equity, Consolidated Statement of Cash Flows, Notes to the Consolidated Financial Statements, Directors' Declaration and the Independent Auditor's Review Report.
-These can be located in the 2021 Interim Financial Report on the following pages:
+The unaudited Financial Report of Macquarie Bank consolidated with its subsidiaries for the half year ended 30 September 2021 includes the Income statement, Statement of comprehensive income, Statement of financial position, Statement of changes in equity, Statement of cash flows, Notes to the financial statements, Directors' declaration and Independent auditor's review report on the following pages:

-2021 Interim Financial Report Consolidated Income Statement (Income Statement) 19 Consolidated Statement of Comprehensive Income 20 Consolidated Statement of Financial Position ( Balance Sheet ) 21 Consolidated Statement of Changes in Equity 22 Consolidated Statement of Cash Flows (Cash Flow Statement) 23 Notes to the Consolidated Financial Statements 24 - 70 Directors' Declaration 71 Independent Auditor's Review Report 72
+2022 Interim Financial Report

+Income Statement 21

+Statement of Comprehensive Income 22

+Statement of Financial Position 23

+Statement of Changes in Equity 24

+Statement of Cash Flows 25

+Notes to the financial statements 26-71

+Directors' Declaration 72

+Independent Auditor's Review Report 73

 Macquarie Bank is required to prepare annual financial statements for itself and its controlled entities in accordance with Australian Accounting Standards.
-Compliance with Australian Accounting Standards ensures compliance with International Financial Reporting Standards.
+Compliance with Australian Accounting Standards ensures compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-The independent auditor of Macquarie Bank is PricewaterhouseCoopers, an Australian partnership, ("PwC Australia"), who is a member of Chartered Accountants Australia and New Zealand.
+The independent auditor of Macquarie Bank is PricewaterhouseCoopers, an Australian partnership, ("PwC Australia"), who is a member of the Chartered Accountants Australia and New Zealand (the "CA ANZ").

-PwC Australia has audited the financial statements included in Macquarie Bank's annual report for the financial years ended 31 March 2019 and 31 March 2020 in accordance with Australian Auditing Standards.
-The Independent Auditor's Reports dated 3 May 2019 and 8 May 2020, respectively, were unqualified.
+PwC Australia has audited the financial statements included in Macquarie Bank's annual report for the financial years ended 31 March 2020 and 31 March 2021 in accordance with Australian Auditing Standards.
+The Independent Auditor's Reports dated 8 May 2020 and 7 May 2021, respectively, were unqualified.